klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 ## Updating the Home Page

 Now, you'll modify the home page to allow users to start a new game.
-This is similar to having a component in Angular that navigates to a new route when starting a game, but with the added step of creating a new game via an API call.

 ### Exercise 7: Implementing the New Game Button